 We have plans to attend a Naw Ruz celebration Saturday morning, a brunch, and then our family will scatter.
 Taraz and Megan want to take their friends on the ferry, to Vashon Island, to visit the Vashon Island Coffee Roasterie, and to explore the beach where we had such a good time earlier in the month.

-t people spend days preparing delicacies for Easter, like hot cross buns, I've experimented with several favorite recipes, to make them a little more festive.
+Just as most people spend days preparing delicacies for Easter, like hot cross buns, I've experimented with several favorite recipes, to make them a little more festive.
 Dilly Bread is one of my kids' favorites, a soft bread with cottage cheese and onion, and dill mixed into the dough.
 I decided to make little rolls with the dough this time, and put a ricotta filling inside each roll.
 (Next time, I'll double the amount of filling and ricotta).

 Here, I've placed a celery-onion seasoned filling on top of the dough.
 Since these little rolls were going to have a mild east-Indian curry paste spread on top of the sliced rolls, I added a little Cajun seasoning to the onion-celery mixture.